What Is Music Distribution?

 There have always been musicians who prefer to work around the industry and find their own ways to get their music out.
 As many artists have protested the inequities of the streaming model and its growing dominance, more of them are dodging labels and distributing their music themselves.
 Chance the Rapper made history in 2017 when he became the first musician to win a Grammy without selling physical copies of his music.
 Even iTunes and Spotify offer a way for artists to distribute their music directly through their platforms.

 The Future of Music Distribution

 There is still a role for music distributors in the digital age, even in the face of radical industry changes.
-After all, not every record label and musician wants to take on the task of distributing their work.
-For this reason, the music distributors that remain still work closely with record labels to bring music to fans; some retail stores continue to sell physical album copies.
+After all, not every record label and musician wants to take on the task of distributing their own work.
+For this reason, the music distributors that remain still work closely with record labels to bring music to fans.
+Some retail stores continue to sell physical album copies on vinyl, CD, or cassette.
 They also distribute music to digital download outlets, even though such businesses also offer distribution deals directly to artists.

 Digital music isn't going anywhere, and its reshaping of the music industry will probably continue for years to come.
 As more artists find ways to release their music independently, the place of distribution in the mix will likely continue to evolve, as well.

 - Music distribution makes recorded music available to the public in physical and digital forms.

 - Traditionally, distribution happens through record labels and the deals they make with various music outlets.

 - The digital age has radically changed this model, but distributors still play a role in getting music to the public in downloadable and streamable forms.